 After that, the selected linked external (shared) lookup table items disappear from the Outline pane Lookups group, but at the same location, newly created internal lookup table items appear.
 If you have also decided to internalize the linked external (shared) metadata assigned to the lookup table, their item is converted to internal metadata item which can be seen in the Metadata group of the Outline pane.

-You can see it in this folder in the Navigator pane.
+You can see it in this folder in the Project Explorer pane.

 Internalizing Multiple Lookup Tables at once